 For the first time ever, I’ve spent more hours playing games on Linux this year than any other operating system or console.
 These were my favorite games in 2016.

 Here is my list and micro-reviews for the best new management games for Linux this year:

 City Skylines was released last year, but I’ll include it on this list anyway because of the Snowfall and Natural Disasters expansion packs that came out this year. and because it’s one of the best games I’ve played in years.
 City Skylines is a city builder game that just got everything right.
-It’s not particularly difficult to master, but it’s really fun to grow, expand, and reshape your city into an ever growing metropolis.
+It’s not particularly difficult to master, but it’s fun to grow, expand, and reshape your city into an ever-growing metropolis.

 You may find it odd to include disasters in a creative building game?
-Well, they really help me with renovations.
+Well, they help me with renovations.
 I hate destroying what I’ve built even though it’s necessary to address traffic bottlenecks and other problems.
 With Natural Disasters: the game takes care of this for you.

 The great variety of City Skylines earns it the top spot in my list.
 I believe I’ll continue to play this game for a few more years, at least.

 Project Highrise is clearly inspired by SimTower — a mid-90’s tower-building simulator – but Project Highrise is a different game entirely.
 I used to love SimTower, and had hoped Project Highrise would be more of the same.